nutanix/terraform-provider-nutanix/SDK-CHANGES-README.md

-The following changes should be made in your SDK repo.
+The following changes are made in go_sdk repo.

 1. Added insecure flag in APIClient struct (api_client.go):